fduran/hello2k8s/README.md

 NodePort:                 <unset>  30253/TCP
 ```

-Now we need to open this port in the nodes themselves (we can see here why we don't want to do this in a non-PoC environment):
+Now we need to open this port in our CGP project (we can see here why we don't want to do this in a non-PoC environment):

 ```
 % gcloud compute firewall-rules create test-node-port --allow tcp:30253